JakeSchmitz/Comp150/README.md

 loads (which may take a while) make sure the YARN component is started in the left hand column.

-After Confirming YARN is running, go back to the terminal and cd into this repository (if you haven't cloned it yet, do).
+After Confirming YARN is running, go back to the terminal and clone this repository if you have git set up on the VM (or know how to quickly), otherwise just copy and paste the code you need (only 3 files total).

 Both examples work the map phase reading individual lines from the input text and outputing a Key Value pair for each word in the line, with the